Nageswar-Sahoo/Computer-Vision-Project/capstrone_1/README.md

  Step 3 : We also send dxN Box embeddings to the Multi-Head Attention

-       N object queries are transformed into an output embedding by the decoder of shape and is passed to Multi-Head Attention tensors shape : [number of intermediate layer  = 6, batch = 2, object queries zize(N) = 100, embeding vector(d) : 256]
+         N object queries are transformed into an output embedding by the decoder  and last decoder layer output is passed to Multi-Head Attention along with output of step 2 i.e encoded image. tensors shape : [batch = 2, object queries zize(N) = 100, embeding vector(d) : 256]

  Step 4 : We do something here to generate NxMxH/32xW/32 maps